FIFA Fan Festival: Locations

-2026, North America
+2026, United States/Canada/Mexico

+A FIFA Fan Festival being held at the Los Angeles Memorial Coliseum in Los Angeles.

-In June 2022, FIFA announced the list of host cities and stadiums for the 2026 FIFA World Cup which will be collectively hosted by the United States, Canada, and Mexico.
+In June 2022, FIFA announced the list of host cities and stadiums for the 2026 FIFA World Cup, which was collectively hosted by the United States, Canada, and Mexico.
 The list included Toronto and Vancouver in Canada; Guadalajara, Mexico City, and Monterrey in Mexico; Atlanta, Boston, Dallas, Houston, Kansas City, Los Angeles, Miami, New York / New Jersey, Philadelphia, San Francisco, and Seattle in the United States.
 Proposed Fan Festival spaces included locations such as Liberty State Park (Jersey City, New Jersey), Central Park (New York), and the National Mall (Washington, D.C.).